York Avenue: 20th century

-The 26-story River House was architected in 1929 and constructed in 1931 on the site of a former cigar factory and designed by William Lawrence Bottomley in the Art Deco style.

 In 1932, New York Hospital and Cornell University Medical College (which affiliated in 1913) moved to its current location, a joint facility, the New York Hospital-Cornell Medical Center, on York Avenue at 68th Street.
 In 1998, NY Hospital merged with Presbyterian Hospital to become NewYork–Presbyterian Hospital (NYP) and the site functions as one of the main campuses of NYP.

-In 1938 Emery Roth designed 2 Sutton Place South.

 In 1939, the Memorial Hospital opened on York Avenue, between 67th and 68th Streets, on land donated by John D. Rockefeller Jr.